SongShirimp/dayday/skill/README.md

-for get advanced programming skills.
+for getting advanced programming skills.